qlik-oss/core-website/docs/why-qlik-core.md

     even working across tables to produce results without requiring any joins

-- **Simplified state management** – objects/elements tied to a single data model will be automatically synched and maintained in the same state, without you having to introduce specific code since the engine manages and stores the state of functions and objects
+- **Simplified state management** – objects/elements tied to a single data model will be automatically synched and maintained in the same state, without having to introduce specific code since the engine manages and stores the state of functions and objects

 **So, how do you get it?
 Licensing info [here](./services/licenses.md) but let’s talk components**